Wibaux Commercial Historic District

 The Wibaux Commercial Historic District is a site on the National Register of Historic Places located in Wibaux, Montana.
 It was added to the Register on December 28, 1989.
 It then included 12 contributing buildings.

 Chappell Block (109 Wibaux Street South)

-Prominent resident Stephen B. Chappell was the main financial contributor and owner of this magnificent edifice constructed in 1911.
+Prominent resident Stephen B. Chappell was the main financial contributor and owner of this edifice constructed in 1911.
 The building combines two structures that are unified by a single façade treatment.
 The Chappell Hotel, First State Bank, and a grocery store were the original occupants.
-Meticulous craftsmanship, colorful brickwork, and lavish architectural ornamentation above the two main entries result in a beautifully sophisticated example of early-twentieth-century architecture in a small western town.
+Colorful brickwork and architectural ornamentation above the two main entries provide an example of early-twentieth-century architecture in a small western town.

 Clark Hardware Company (110 South Wibaux Street)

 Harold G. Clark and Orlando Burgess, owners of the Clark Hardware Company, constructed this one-story brick and stucco commercial building in 1916.
 Representative of the period of Wibaux's major economic development, it originally housed the hardware store, a funeral parlor, jewelry store, and tailor.
 Six decorative relief panels ornament the upper portion of the structure.
 Multicolored brick in a chevron and diamond pattern adorn the space above the center door.